wcodesoft/user-management-service/proto/README.md

 All the protos definitions for the implemented service.

-Currently `Kotlin` and `Go` are the languages being supported.
+Currently `Kotlin`, `Typescript` and `Go` are the languages being supported.
 More will be added in the future.

 ## Dependencies